DevonteMurphy/osTicket-prereqs/README.md

 </p>
 <p>

 - Name: osticket-vm
 , Username: labuser
 , Password: osTicketPassword1
-, Then create VM (virtual Machine).
+, Then created VM (virtual Machine).

- - Log into the VM with Remote Desktop
+ - Logged into the VM with Remote Desktop
- - VM (osticket-vm) downloaded the "osTicket-Installation-Files.zip" and unzipped it onto desktop (using files in this folder to install osTicket and some of the dependencies)
+ - VM (osticket-vm) downloaded the "osTicket-Installation-Files.zip" and unzipped it onto Remote Desktop (wil be using files in this folder to install some of the dependencies)
- -

 </p>
 <br />